tyler-ruff/blazed-company/blazedCompany/content/about.md

 ## Safe and Reliable Systems
 We, at Blazed Labs, believe that technology should be accessible, reliable and easy to use.
 Our mission is to provide innovative and cutting-edge solutions to our customers that make their lives easier and more productive.

-We are dedicated to using technology to empower our customers and to help them realize their full potential.
-We strive to create products and services that are reliable, secure and cost-effective, allowing our customers to get more out of their technology.

-We are committed to creating an environment where individuals can work and learn in a safe, secure and supportive environment.
+It is our commitment to creating an environment where individuals can work and learn in a safe, secure and supportive environment.
 Our employees are our greatest asset and we are committed to providing them with the best working conditions and resources to ensure their success.
 We recognize and value the importance of diversity in the workplace and strive to create an inclusive and welcoming workplace.

 We believe in transparency and open communication with our customers and employees.
 We are committed to providing timely, accurate and reliable information to our customers and employees.